 Whilst established hydro scheme owners are having to factor in operational costs that had not been anticipated, such as business rates and SEPA charges.
 As a consequence, some may look to make cost savings in other areas such as O&M. Careful consideration needs to be made before taking such action.

 This difficult period has also coincided with insurance companies suffering a significant number of expensive hydro claims.
 The growth of new build hydro schemes over the past decade has seen the cost of insurance reduce with more premium being added to the insurance pot and more competition amongst insurers as the primary drivers for this.
 However, that new premium income has dried up with fewer new schemes being built and profits have eroded due to the increased number and high value of claims, many in excess of £100,000.

-The majority of claims can be attributed to electrical or mechanical breakdown, which (in the insurers view) points to a maintenance issue.
-Generator damage claims in particular have been most frequently occurring, as well as damage to turbines and transformers.
-Any thought that these claims could be as a result of aging plant is not the case, as most of the claims have occurred on schemes built within the last three years.
+The majority of claims can be attributed to electrical or mechanical breakdown, which (in the insurer's view) points to a maintenance issue.
+Generator damage claims, in particular, have been most frequently occurring, as well as damage to turbines and transformers.
+Any thought that these claims could be a result of ageing plant is not the case, as most of the claims have occurred on schemes built within the last three years.